-Manufacturing risk management during MTAs, highlights areas needing management attention and helps ensure successful execution and transition of the program/project into either the appropriate Milestone of a program or fielding.
-A common question is the return on investment for conducting MRL Assessments, however, a program cannot afford to ignore manufacturing risk because the consequences may be too severe.
-Conducting MRL Assessments based on MRL criteria is a "best practice" and an effective way to ensure risks are identified and managed as early as possible.
+Manufacturing risk management during MTAs highlights areas needing management attention and helps ensure successful execution and transition of the program or project into either the appropriate milestone or fielding.
+A common question is the return on investment for conducting MRL Assessments; however, a program cannot afford to ignore manufacturing risk because the consequences may be too severe.
+Conducting MRL Assessments based on MRL criteria is a best practice and an effective way to ensure risks are identified and managed as early as possible.

-For a UON, appropriately tailored or streamlined MRL Assessments will assist a PM to effectively and efficiently determine the product is sufficiently mature to rapidly transition to a pilot line, production, and fielding.
+For an UCA, appropriately tailored or streamlined MRL Assessments will assist a PM to effectively and efficiently determine the product is sufficiently mature to rapidly transition to a pilot line, production, and fielding.
 MRLs must be integrated with program objectives and time constraints within the overall environment.

-MRL Assessments are a "best practice" as delivering weapon systems in a timely and cost-effective manner is not possible, if risks are not well managed.
+MRL Assessments are a best practice as delivering weapon systems in a timely and costeffective manner is not possible if risks are not well managed.

-This section provides general guidance and describes "best practices" for performing MRL Assessments.
+This section provides general guidance and describes best practice for performing MRL Assessments.
 It is organized around the key steps in the process as shown in Figure 4-1.